Commercial Real Estate Terms and Definitions

 Big Box

-A freestanding structure occupied by a dominant retailer such as Home Depot.
-(See Retail Building Types Matrix.)
+A freestanding structure occupied by a category-dominant retailer such as Home Depot or Best Buy.
+(See Retail Building Types Matrix in the PDF of the report.)

 Blend and Extend

-A blend and extend lease is a type of renewal that allows tenants to blend their existing lease into a new and longer lease.
+A type of renewal that allows tenants to blend their existing lease into a new and longer lease.
 If a tenant is paying rent that is above current market rents, this arrangement will lower the current rental rate.
-The tenant benefits by an immediate reduction in the rental rate, and the landlord benefits by securing a tenant for a longer term.
-Conversely, if rents are rising quickly and lease expiration is approaching a tenant may renew early and extend to lock in lower rates.
+The tenant benefits from an immediate reduction in the rental rate, and the landlord benefits by securing a tenant for a longer term.
+Conversely, if rents are rising quickly and lease expiration is approaching, a tenant may renew early and extend to lock in lower rates.

 Breakpoint